The strength of community through gifts of time, talent, and treasure.

 Current and past parents, as well as alumnae, are critical to the success of the CRC.
 By serving as mentors, they connect with students and alumnae, and offer their expertise to someone new to or interested in their field.
 Mentors also share jobs and internship openings at their companies which then get posted on our job board and sent out to the appropriate grouping of GA alums.
 Parents and alums keep the CRC running strong!
 Interested in becoming a mentor?
 Register with GA Alumnae Connect and submit a mentor inquiry.

-impactTALKS, the CRC’s speaker series, brings experts in their fields right to the living rooms of students and alumnae via Zoom presentations and Q & A sessions.
+impactTALKS, the CRC’s speaker series, brings experts in their fields in front of students and alumnae via interactive Zoom presentations or in-person panels with Q & A sessions.
 These talks offer an outstanding opportunity to share career experiences and advice.
 Past topics have included media, medicine, finance, and more.
 Visit the CRC Media Library to view past impactTALKS.

 Total Annual Fund

 Other than tuition, the GA Annual Fund is our only source of immediately available, flexible funds.
 Therefore, a robust Annual Fund is crucial to the financial health of the school.
 The majority of our resources support our faculty, staff, and students.
 Programs, curriculum, technology, and facilities will change over time, but people remain our greatest investment.

 Covering the Cost

 GA could not operate without the assistance of current parents, alumnae, parents of alumnae, grandparents, faculty, and friends.
 Tuition revenue represents 76% of the school’s annual funding.
 The remaining 24% must come from other philanthropic sources.
 The GA endowment plays a significant role.
 In the 2022-2023 year, the endowment supplied $4.335 million towards the 2022-2023 operating budget.
 The GA Annual Fund makes up the remaining 7-9% of our operating budget.